CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/tutorial_talk.md

 ---

-无论是对话，抑或是旁白，都可以利用 CeVIO 创作出适合的声音。

-轻轻一点就可以使用诸如「元気一杯」「哀しげ」等预设好的情绪[^1]，并更进一步地调整音量和语速等细节。

 Whether dialogue or narration, you can use CeVIO to create the suitable sound.

-With a single click, you can use preset emotions such as "元気一杯" and "哀しげ"[^1], and adjust the volume and speed in detail.
+With a single click, you can use emotion presets such as "元気一杯" and "哀しげ"[^1], and adjust the volume and speed in detail.

 ## 1. Start the application